ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 source ~/.bashrc
 ```

 By default each time you run the command `crictl` you'll need to prefix it with `sudo`.
-Let's fix this by:
+You can change the group permission of the API by:
-- adding a new group `crictl`
+- adding a new group like `crictl`
-- add your user to that group
+- add your user(s) to the group `crictl`
 - modify the file `/etc/containerd/config.toml` to change the group owner of `/var/run/containerd/containerd.sock`

-Add a group to run the command `crictl` commands without using `sudo`:
+Add a new group to run the command `crictl` commands without using `sudo`:
 ```sh
 sudo addgroup crictl
 ```